TN 3 (07-24)

 Effective January 1, 2002, if the SSDI beneficiary has received at least 24 months and is working, we do not use the work activity as a reason to conduct a medical continuing disability review (CDR).

-We will still conduct regularly scheduled CDRs, unless the ticketholder has assigned his/her ticket to an EN and is making timely progress towards their work and earning goals.
-(See DI 13010.012 for information on Section 111 of P.L.
-106-170 and DI 55025.010 for CDR policies on ticketholders.)
+We still conduct regularly scheduled CDRs, unless the ticketholder has assigned their ticket to an EN and is making timely progress towards their work and earning goals.
+(For information on Section 111 of P.L.
+106-170 and DI 55025.010 for CDR policies on ticketholders, see DI 13010.012.)

 7. Continued payment under a vocational rehabilitation program (Section 301)